vpotap/zabbix-saas-poc/README.md

 7. **RDS Instance Placement in Private Subnet:**
    - Move the RDS instance to a private subnet for enhanced security.
 Ensure routing and route table configurations, allowing traffic from ASG.
 Private traffic is often more cost-effective.

-8. **CI/CD Implementation:**
+8. **Credentials Security :**
    - Implement Ansible vault and AWS Secret Manager for passwords.

-9. **CI/CD Implementation:**
+9. **CI/CD Integration:**
-   - Implement CI/CD using platforms like GitLab.
+   - Integrate CI/CD using platform GitLab.
 Define steps for creating a new AMI and deploying the new AMI into cluster with zero downtime deployment.